tududes/web-sophon/docs/TROUBLESHOOTING.md

 Interval jobs need to maintain context from previous captures to track state changes (e.g., position states, entry/exit signals).
 If results are purged after each sync, the cloud runner loses this context.

 ### Solution: Smart Result Management
-The extension now intelligently manages cloud runner results:
+The extension now intelligently manages cloud runner results with a "smart purge" approach:

+**For Interval Jobs:**
-- **Interval Jobs**: Results are kept on the cloud runner to maintain context between captures
+- Keeps the **last result** on the cloud runner for context
+- Purges older results that have already been synced to save memory
+- Ensures the next capture always has access to the previous evaluation

+**For One-time Jobs:**
-- **One-time Jobs**: Results are purged after sync to save memory
+- Purges all results after sync to maximize memory efficiency
-- **Automatic Detection**: The extension checks job type before deciding whether to purge
+- No context needed since these jobs don't recur

+**Benefits:**
+- Minimal memory usage on the cloud runner
+- Context is always available for state tracking
+- All historical results are preserved in the extension

 This ensures that interval jobs can properly track state transitions like:
 - Position states (long_position_state, short_position_state)